Doing maths at the blackboard

 Our academic regulations

-Regulations governing taught postgraduate programmes (i.e. MA,MSc), including admission, assessment, progression requirements, consideration for awards and termination of registration.
+Regulations governing undergraduate and postgraduate taught programmes including admission, assessment, progression requirements,consideration for awards and termination of registration.

 Research degree regulations